-Campylobacter germs (bacteria) are commonly found in raw meat, particularly raw poultry such as chicken, turkey, etc. Cooking meat thoroughly usually kills the bacteria.
-Campylobacter may also be found in unpasteurised milk or untreated water (including ice cubes made from untreated water).
+Like other infectious diseases of the gut, campylobacter germs (bacteria) are commonly acquired from food.
+They can be found in raw meat, particularly raw or undercooked poultry such as chicken, turkey, etc. Cooking meat thoroughly usually kills the bacteria.
+Campylobacter may also be found in raw unpasteurised milk or untreated water (including ice cubes made from untreated water).
 Occasionally, mushrooms and shellfish can contain campylobacter.

 How common is campylobacter?

 Campylobacter germs (bacteria) are the most common bacteria causing food poisoning in the UK.
 Public Health England reports that in England and Wales the number of cases increased from 52,381 in 2016 to 56,729 in 2017.
 There are probably many more cases which are not tested.